carrievv26/Derivatives/README.md

 __BlackScholes.py__: vanilla options pricer using Monte Carlo based on Black Scholes

 __BlackPricer.py__:
-function to compute vanilla options using black lognormal /n functions to calculate first-order derivatives, such as delta, vega, and second-order derivatives, gamma.
+function to compute vanilla options using black lognormal \n functions to calculate first-order derivatives, such as delta, vega, and second-order derivatives, gamma.

 __HaganLognormalApprox.py__:
-function to compute implied volatility using the Hagan et al. lorgnormal /n function to compute delta based on SABR implied vol
+function to compute implied volatility using the Hagan et al. lorgnormal \n function to compute delta based on SABR implied vol

 *References*: